GemmaClucas/Tern_pilot_study/README.md

     + *Urophycis tenuis* has a complete sequence in the database, but is only a 94% match
 21. *Urophycis regia*, 99-100% match, range is good, but note that the sequence on genbank is only 133 bases long
     + *Urophycis floridan* has a complete sequence in the database, but is only a 95% match and doesn't occur in GoM
-22. *Urophycis tenuis* has 98-100% match, range is good, the nest closest species has 91% match
+22. *Urophycis tenuis* has 98-100% match, range is good, the next closest species has 91% match